 We demonstrate the wide use of recursion in number patterns, fractals, virus scanners, and searching.
-We differentiate between linear and nonlinear recursion and illustrate the close relationship between iteration and linear recursion.
+We make use of recursion in this chapter's case study to develop a tool to solve, and visualize the solution to, the Tower of Hanoi problem.
+We also use recursion in Chapter 10 when developing web crawlers.

 As we discuss when recursion should and should not be used, the issue of program run time comes up.
 So far we have not worried much about the efficiency of our programs.
 We now rectify this situation and use the opportunity to analyze several fundamental search tasks.
-We develop a tool that can be used to analyze experimentally the running time of functions with respect to the size of the input.